Building and fire safety

 If you're concerned about a fire in your property, call 999 immediately and evacuate the building.

-What to do if there is a fire in your home
+What should you do if there is a fire in your home?

 In the event of a fire, if it is safe to do so, get everyone together and escape through your nearest fire exit.
 Once outside the building, call 999 immediately, and stay outside of the property.
 If you live in a high-rise building, do not attempt to use the lift, please use the stairs.